getsentry/rfcs/text/0037-anr-rates.md

 # Summary

-Calculate ANR (App Not Responding) rates with session backed data to match Google Play apps Android vitals as closely as possible.
+Calculate ANR (App Not Responding) rates with session backed data to match Google Play apps Android vitals as closely as possible. is the The more desirable option between the two presented in this RFC is introducing a new, optional tag (name TBD, but options include `mechanism`, `error.mechanism`, `freeze_mechanism`) in sessions data to track the type of ANR which will allow us to calculate ANR rate without discrepencies introduced by client-side sampling.
+This tag will only be set by the Android SDK for sessions that experience an ANR.
+We will be limiting the cardinality of the tag values; currently expecting to distinguish between user-perceived vs other ANRs, with a hope to extend to a third value to track AppHangs from iOS in the future.

 # Motivation